mperk/codility/README.md

-# codility solutions Javascript
+# codility solutions with Javascript and c#

-The repo has Codility Lessons's solutions with Javascript
+The repo has Codility Lessons's solutions with Javascript and c#

+Javascript solutions:

 You can see all lessons [**here**](https://app.codility.com/programmers/lessons/1-iterations/)